opportunem1k3l/quotes/README.md

 ## The Quotes

+> All models are wrong, but some are useful.

+George Box, statistician

 > To live is the rarest thing in the world.
 Most people exist, that is all.

 Oscar Wilde